VOID-ALIF/TaskManagementSystem/README.md

 This Task Management System allows users to manage tasks with full CRUD (Create, Read, Update, Delete) functionality, along with task filtering and sorting.
 Additionally, it provides a RESTful API for interaction with other applications.
 Users can register, log in, and manage their tasks through a user-friendly interface.

+## Contributing
+Feel free to contribute to this project by submitting issues or pull requests.
+For more details, see CONTRIBUTING.md.

+## License
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

 ## Features

 1. **User Authentication**